안녕하세요. 토미입니다.

 Pros and Cons of Age-based Culture

-Bright side 1: Older person has more responsibility and support younger person.
+Bright side 1: An older person has more responsibility and supports younger people.

 Let’s look at the beautiful aspects of age-based culture first.

-In Korea, a person who is older has more responsibility and takes care of the younger.
+In Korea, older people have more responsibility and care for younger people.

-So, for example, if you are a college student and know some older students (선배) in your department, here is a good news.
+So, for example, if you are a college student and know some older students (선배) in your department, here is some good news.

-They will often take you out for lunch or a drink, and of course it is on them, the older students.
+They will often take you out for lunch or a drink; of course, it is on them, the older students.

-This is a typical way of Koreans being an older one and taking care of their younger members (후배).
+This is a typical way of Koreans being older and caring for their younger members (후배).

-They will pay for your lunch as well as their own meal.
+They will pay for your lunch as well as their meal.

-They treat you like a real brother or sister, and you also call them oppa, eonni, nuna or hyeong just like the way you call your real siblings.
+They treat you like a real brother or sister, and you also call them oppa, eonni, nuna, or hyeong, as you call your real siblings.

-So, the relationship with others can be very close like family in Korea.
+So, relationships with others can be very close, like family in Korea.

 Bright side 2: High respect for older people